Should you use equity release?

 Equity release means releasing money from the value of your home, either as a lump sum or as a new monthly income.

-It can be especially appealing for those who are asset-rich but cash-poor, as it essentially involves converting your highest-value asset - your home - into a new source of regular income.
+If you are asset-rich but cash-poor, it lets you convert your highest-value asset - your home - into a new source of regular income.

-However, equity release schemes are notoriously complicated, sometimes do not offer value for money, and usually come with many hidden costs and risks.
-Therefore equity release is not for everyone.
+But equity release schemes are not for everyone: they can be complicated, sometimes do not offer value for money, and usually come with many hidden costs and risks.

 How does it work?